A Maddox transformer undergoing startup procedures

 Water Saturation & Dielectric Strength

 Colder temperatures reduce the saturation point of transformer oils.
 Saturation point is the point where a fluid can no longer contain any more moisture.
-At this point, water becomes free floating in the fluid.
+At this point, there is free floating water in the fluid.
 This in turn reduces the dielectric strength of the oil.
+Lower dielectric strength means current can pass through the fluid more easily, posing a risk of internal arcing.
 Take an oil sample to measure the moisture content of the fluid.
 Each fluid will have a specific limit for moisture content.
 Be sure you know which type of fluid your transformer has and what its limits are.
 Review the sample data and verify the moisture levels are acceptable for the fluid type.

 Fluid Viscosity

-A diagram of a pamdount transformer in cold temperatures with cold oil by the tank and heat coming off of the core.
+A diagram of a padmount transformer in cold temperatures with cold oil by the tank and heat coming off of the core.

 Here is the basic process for energizing a transformer in colder climates.